alwinb/reurl/README.md

   - if _password_ is a string, then _username_ is a string.

 By this definition, URLs are a special case of ordered lists, where the ordering reflects the hierarchical structure of the URL.
-The key operations on URLs are a lot like merging / zipping ordered lists.
+The key operations on URLs are like merging / zipping ordered lists.

 API